sowmya-yalamarthi/Proposal_Dev/Proposal.md

 - Here we won't provide any transactions for selling books, as the books can be only sold in person.

 ## Milestones:
-- Implementing prototypes (10th december 2021)
+- Implementing Static UI Pages (10th November 2021)
-- Database Design (26th January 2022)
+- Database Design (5th December 2021)
-- Developing API's
+- Developing API's (26th January 2022)
-- Successfull Database Design and implementation
+- Successfull Database Design and implementation (5th February 2022)
-- Backend and Database integration
+- Backend and Database integration (1st March 2022)
+- Testing Application (15th April 2022)
+- Final Project Delivery (30th April 2022)

 ## Schedule and Iteration Plan: